 To do this, turn it into a game whereby effort or achievements towards any of the list above result in points.
 Effort is recorded automatically using classification software.
 And the points tally is shared publicly in real-time on the company intranet.

 The competition will spur people on to do more than you could have thought possible.

-It can also work for core day-to-day tasks like customer satisfaction, on-time deliveries, volume of sales generated.
-But hopefully you don’t need to resort to gamification to get people to do their day jobs!
+It can also work for core day-to-day tasks like customer satisfaction, on-time deliveries, the volume of sales generated.
+But hopefully, you don’t need to resort to gamification to get people to do their day jobs!